MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

 .. function:: apsimNGpy.manager.weathermanager.daterange(start, end)

-   start: the starting year to download the weather data
+   :param start: (int) the starting year to download the weather data
   -----------------
-  end: the year under which download should stop
+  :param end: (int) the year under which download should stop

 .. function:: apsimNGpy.manager.weathermanager.day_of_year_to_date(year, day_of_year)